erik78se/tutorial-elk-stack/getting-started-with-elk.md

 But, what if you have a file with logs and want to monitor that for log entries?

-This is where we can use juju again to add in [filebeat] to the equation.
+This is where we can use juju again to add in [filebeat charm] to the equation.
 This is easy with juju.

 ## Adding in filebeat
 Deploy filebeat (subordinate charm) and attach it to the exising tiny-python charm.
 The filebeat charm is in turn related to logstash.
 Like this: